 In response to the growth and success of SAS software, new competition is emerging from major software companies to gain market share with lower prices and substitute technology.
 Oracle, SAP, Microsoft, and especially, IBM have invested considerable resources in bringing competitive business intelligence software to market.
 Oracle bought Hyperion and SAP bought Business Objects.
 In the

+summer of 2009, IBM bought SPSS, a maker of predictive modeling software, and prior to that purchased Cognos.
+IBM has placed SPSS and Cognos into a new business analytics and optimization group.
 That business will be supported by 200 scientists, and the company has said it will retrain or hire 4,000 consultants and analysts to work in the group.
 IBM has stated that business intelligence

 software is part of its strategy for growth.